corei8/FlaskBlog/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are more than welcome.

 ## Development

-It is recommended to use a virtual environment:
+Use a virtual environment:

 ```bash
 pip install requirements.txt